ClickHouse/ClickHouse/docs/en/operations/table_engines/graphitemergetree.md

 ### Required Columns

-Set the following parameters only if the name of columns differs from their default values:

 - `path_column_name` — The name of the column storing the metric name (Graphite sensor).
 Default value: `Path`.
 - `time_column_name` — The name of the column storing the time of measuring the metric.
 Default value: `Time`.
 - `value_column_name` — The name of the column storing the value of the metric at the time set in `time_column_name`.
 Default value: `Value`.